scritcash/scrit-whitepaper/scrit-whitepaper.md

 Governance
 ==========

+(**TODO**: make sure this section describes the global coordination of key lists, including epoch synchronization.)

 As mentioned before, the mints do not have to talk to each other to perform normal transactions (which are *reissue* = *spend* + *issue*